bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 7°
-- Mostly Clear
+- Partly Cloudy
 - 70% humidity
 - 9 mph wind
-- 26% cloud cover
+- 51% cloud cover
 - 50 AQI 🟩
 - About 8.3 inches of snow on the ground
 - 0.25 inches of snow and 0.02 inches of rain expected in the next 48 hours